On the determination of the Singer transfer: The Singer algebraic transfer and the lambda algebra

-Denote by $(P_k)^*$ the dual of $P_k$ and by $P((P_k)^*)$ the primitive subspace consisting of all elements in $(P_k)^*$ that are annihilated by every positive-degree operations in the mod-2 Steenrod algebra.
+Denote by $(P_k)^*$ the dual of $P_k$ and by $P((P_k)^*)$ the primitive subspace consisting of all elements in $(P_k)^*$ that are annihilated by every positive degree operations in the mod-2 Steenrod algebra.
 The dual of $\varphi_k$:

 is also called the $k$-th Singer transfer.

 The algebra $\text{Ext}_{\mathcal A}^{*,*}(\mathbb F_2,\mathbb F_2)$ is described in terms of the mod-2 lambda algebra $\Lambda$ (see \cite{b6}).
 Recall that $\Lambda$ is a bigraded differential algebra over $\mathbb F_2$ generated by $\lambda_j \in \Lambda^{1,j}, j \geqslant 0$, with the relations